andruslippmaa/git_lesson/collaboration/README.md

+# collaboration

- and folder used for collaboration
+files and folder used for collaboration